martianbandit/Agentic-Coding-Framework/01_AI-RUN/Template/PRD_template.md

 `[User to fill or leave for AI to populate based on needs identified from features]` *AI Instruction: Review this catalog.
 For "Connected and Available" MCPs, prioritize their use.
 For "Known" or "Desired" MCPs not yet connected, or for new needs, follow protocol in 9.7.1.
 You can also propose additions to this catalog if new needs are identified.*

 *AI Instruction: Based on user's feature list and any stated integration needs or catalog entries, you will research and propose specific third-party services, **MCP servers**, or other APIs.
 Detail your proposals, including rationale and integration points, in your feature specifications (Section 9.1.9).
-Prioritize robust, secure, and well-supported options compatible with Next.js/Supabase.
+Prioritize robust, secure, and well-supported options compatible with the chosen technology stack (e.g., Next.js/Supabase, or alternatives).
 For all MCP integrations, you MUST implement them following the detailed logic outlined in Section 9.9 'Standard MCP Integration Logic'.*
 `[This section is a directive to the AI; detailed proposals will be in AI's feature specs]`

 ### 5.7.
 Directory Structure and Naming Conventions (AI to Adhere to Defaults)
-*AI Instruction: You will adhere to the default Agentic Project Boilerplate structure (Section 5.8), which uses Atomic Design principles for Next.js App Router.
-Key conventions include `PascalCase.tsx` for components/pages, `kebab-case.ts` for utils, and `camelCase` for functions/variables.
+*AI Instruction: You will adhere to a conventional project structure (e.g., the default Agentic Project Boilerplate structure in Section 5.8 if Next.js is chosen, or an equivalent standard structure for the selected framework), which typically uses Atomic Design principles for frontend frameworks.
+Key conventions generally include `PascalCase.tsx` (or equivalent for other languages) for components/pages, `kebab-case.ts` (or equivalent) for utils, and `camelCase` for functions/variables.
 Clarify any deviations if necessary for specific project needs in your technical proposals.*
-    *   **Default Structure Overview (Next.js App Router & Atomic Design):**
+    *   **Suggested Structure Overview (e.g., for Next.js App Router & Atomic Design):**
         ```
         /app/(routes)
         /components/{atoms,molecules,organisms,templates,ui}